 Ms. Decker is President of Tryon Equestrian Partners, Carolina Operations, an investment group responsible for the development and operation of a premier sports complex and resort in western North Carolina.
 Prior to holding this position, she served as Chief Operating Officer of Tryon Equestrian Partners, Carolina Operations from August 2015 to April 2020.
 Ms. Decker was President of NURAY Media, a multi-media conservation, preservation and restoration company, from January 2015 until August 2015.
 Ms. Decker served as Secretary of Commerce for the State of North Carolina from January 2013 until December 2014.
 Prior to that, she was Chief Executive Officer of The Tapestry Group, a faith-based non-profit organization, since September 2004, and Chief Executive Officer of North Washington Street Properties, a community redevelopment company, since October 2004.
-Ms. Decker served as President of Doncaster, a division of The Tanner Companies.
-Ms. Decker was President and Chief Executive Officer of the Tanner Companies.
-Ms. Decker was President and Chief Executive Officer of the Tanner Companies.
+Ms. Decker served as President of The Tanner Companies, a direct seller of women's apparel, from August 2002 to September 2004.
+From August 1999 to July 2002, she was President of Doncaster, a division of The Tanner Companies.
 Ms. Decker was President and Chief Executive Officer of the Lynnwood Foundation, which created and managed a conference facility and leadership institute, from 1997 until 1999.
-From 1980 until 1997, she served Duke Energy Corporation, an electric power holding company, in a number of capacities, including Corporate Vice President and Executive Director of the Duke Energy Foundation, a non-profit philanthropic organization.
-Ms. Decker is a director of Culp, Inc., a manufacturer of mattress and upholstery fabrics, and serves on the Board of Trustees of the University of North Carolina at Charlotte.
+From 1980 until 1997, she served Duke Energy Foundation, a non-profit philanthropic organization.
+Ms. Decker is a direct of Culp, Inc., a manufacturer of mattress and upholstery fabrics, and serves on the Board of Trustees of the University of North Carolina at Charlotte.
 She previously served as a director of SCANA Corporation, a diversified utility company, from 2006 to 2013 and from 2015 to 2018 and as a director of Family Dollar Stores, Inc., an operator of general merchandise retail discount stores, from 1999 to 2015.